Developer Guide

 - After completing execution of each command,

-method in order to store the current state of the catalogue. - The
+Libmgr.main()will call thestorage.write()method in order to store the current state of the catalogue. - The

-for each of the five item types (audio, book, magazine, video, miscellaneous) in order to serialize all items within the catalogue - The
+Storageobject in turn callsjsonFactory.toJson()for each of the five item types (audio, book, magazine, video, miscellaneous) in order to serialize all items within the catalogue - The

-object then outputs the data inJSON
+Storageobject then outputs the data inJSONformat todata.jsonthrough a javaFileWriterobject.

 ℹ️ The default directory where

-is located is./data/data.json
+data.jsonis located is./data/data.json

-This can be modified within theStorage
+This can be modified within theStorageclass.

 ℹ️ Users and developers are allowed to manually edit the

-file with tools such as text editors, but are strongly recommended to exercise caution regarding formatting and spelling, as a small error can result in corrupting the entire file’s structure.
+data.jsonfile with tools such as text editors, but are strongly recommended to exercise caution regarding formatting and spelling, as a small error can result in corrupting the entire file’s structure.

 ⚠️As the

-file is loaded and the user/developer wishes to retain the file, terminate the programme immediately, do not execute any commands other thanexit
+data.jsonfile is updated after completing execution of each command, if a corrupteddata.jsonfile is loaded and the user/developer wishes to retain the file, terminate the programme immediately, do not execute any commands other thanexit

 ⚠️ Do not make changes to the

-is running.
-Any changes made while running will not be reflected bylibmgr
+data.jsonwhilelibmgris running.
+Any changes made while running will not be reflected bylibmgrand such changes may be overwritten.

 Appendix A: Product scope